 We Can Help You Seek Compensation For Injuries And Lost Wages

-Maritime injury lawyers James Beard and his partner Lanning Trueb of Trueb & Beard LLC, are available to represent Astoria, Warrenton and Hammond commercial fishermen in claims under the federal maritime law and the Jones Act.
+Maritime injury lawyers James Beard and his partner Lanning Trueb of Trueb Berne & Beard, LLP, are available to represent Astoria, Warrenton and Hammond commercial fishermen in claims under the federal maritime law and the Jones Act.
 Beard is one of the Northwest’s most experienced maritime injury lawyers.
 He has handled hundreds of Jones Act injury claims and recovered millions of dollars in compensation for Oregon commercial fishermen.

 Don’t accept blame for an injury accident that wasn’t your fault.
 Learn about your rights to compensation from a lawyer with over 30 years’ experience representing injured fishermen.

 Astoria, Warrenton and Hammond-based commercial fishermen work in some of the toughest sea and weather conditions in the world.
 Their lives depend on their vessel being seaworthy and having a competently trained crew.
 Your employer owes you a legal duty to provide you with a safe place to work.
 The vessel equipment must be properly maintained and safe.
 Putting a few more pounds of crab, salmon, shrimp, sole or Pacific Whiting on board in rough weather or on a boat that needs repairs is not worth the risk of permanent injury or death.
 A moment’s negligence can lead to a crewman’s career-ending injury or death.
 If proper training and safety procedures are followed and sound equipment is provided to the vessel’s crew, most injury accidents on commercial fishing vessels could be prevented.